FitHanu/danger-classifier-model/README.md

         - For each `.wav` file in `/dataset/`
             - Convert to PCM 16 wav format
             - Convert bit depth from any to `16`
-    - Asign fold label for each data points
+    - Assign fold label for each data point
-    - Save augmented, folded dataset state as .csv file
+    - Save augmented, folded dataset state into a .csv file

 + Training: See details at `workflow.py`:`train()`

 ### How to add & implement new dataset for training?

-0. Register the new dataset info object to `datasets.json` (based on previous format)
+0. Register the new dataset info object to `datasets.json` (based on the previous format)
-1. Human class mapping for added dataset to system defined labels id in `config.json`:`classmapping.default`
+1. Human class mapping for added dataset to system-defined labels id in `config.json`:`classmapping.default`
-2. Create a new dataset `.py` file inside `/ds/` which filename is identical to the dataset `key` field value at registered object in step `0`
+2. Create a new dataset `.py` file inside `/ds/`, filename must be identical to the dataset `key` field value at the registered object in step `0`
 3. Create the dataset class, extending `DataSet` from `ds.dataset.py`
 4. Implement necessary methods
-5. Add the dataset class contructor to `datasets_registry` in `workflow.py`
+5. Add the dataset class constructor to `datasets_registry` in `workflow.py`
 6. Run script
 ```
 workflow.py --process_data_only